Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Experimental Evaluation

 \subsubsection{Test Set Results}

-We finally tested our algorithm against the test sets acquired for the three SL sensors used in the experiments.
+We finally tested our algorithm against the test sets.
 Results of the planarity error evaluation are reported in \figref{fig:U_final_results}.
-As expected, the proposed method permits to drastically improve the planarity of the depth data generated by the calibrated sensor.
+As expected, for the three SL sensors the proposed method permits to drastically improve the planarity of the depth data generated by the calibrated sensor.
 Looking at the plots one could argue: why isn't the error after the undistortion closer to zero?
 Actually, to the best of our knowledge, the error curve calculated after the undistortion is mainly due to the sensor noise and the quantization error.
-Therefore it is not possible to further reduce the error.
+Therefore it is not possible to further reduce this error.
+The error reduction is instead less substantial in the case of kinect 2, especially for increasing distances.
+Actually, for increasing distances, large areas of the image near the borders just provide random depth values: most of the remaining error in \figref{fig:U_final_results} is due to this unpredictable white noise.

-In \figref{fig:U_final_maps} the estimated undistortion maps, evaluated at 4 defined depths, are shown.
+In \figref{fig:U_final_maps} the undistortion maps estimated using a bin size of $4 \times 4$ pixels are shown.
 Looking at the scales, we can see that the magnitude of the correction is consistent with the planarity error of the original data.
-In \figref{fig:undistorted_depth_error} the results of our undistortion algorithm applied to the clouds of \figref{fig:depth_error} are reported.
+In the Kinect 2 case, for increasing distances the polynomials close to the borders tends to diverge: this is due to the fact that they are trying to correct just white noise.
+In \figref{fig:undistorted_depth_error} the results of our undistortion algorithm applied to the clouds of \figref{fig:depth_error1} are reported.
 As expected, the clouds are now planar but they are not in the right position, not even correctly oriented.
 These errors will be corrected in the next stage of our algorithm.